clazzoni/zemaxzcriptz/README.md

 # zosPython

-zosPython.py is a collection of scripts that can be used for interacting with Zemax OpticStudio
+zosPython.py is a collection of functions that can be used for interacting with Zemax OpticStudio

+NB: Code is just for inspiration for custom scripts, etc. Lots of work left to do..

 ## Installation